top of page

 OUR PERMANENT EXHIBITS

 Get a preview of all that we have to offer.
 On this page, you will see the floor plans of each of the three floors in the museum.
-They are broken into three floors called the First Floor, the Second Floor, and the Basement.
-Each containing several rooms with different exhibits.
+They are divided into three floors: the First Floor, the Second Floor, and the Basement.
+Each contains several rooms with different exhibits.

 Please enjoy the slideshow below which shows the exhibits of the first floor.